 The idea behind 303 ArtWay was originally sparked in 2014 following discussions Urban Land Conservancy had with the surrounding community around the long standing need for increased safety and connectivity in the Northeast Park Hill neighborhood.
 As the idea of a pedestrian and bike trail gained momentum, local residents also expressed their desire for culturally inclusive art to highlight, preserve and celebrate the local heritage of Northeast Park Hill.

 Urban Land Conservancy (ULC) is a 16-year old Denver-based nonprofit with a mission to acquire, develop and preserve critical community real estate assets in urban areas for a variety of community needs such as schools, affordable housing, community centers and nonprofit office space.

 Over the pasts 10 years, ULC has made significant real estate investments in Northeast Park Hill.
 These include the acquisition of the former Holly Square Shopping Center where ULC worked with the community to develop the Vickers Boys & Girls Club and the Roots Charter Elementary School.
 In 2013, ULC purchased ArtWay North (formerly known as Park Hill Village West) near 40th and Colorado.
 ULC partnered with Delwest to develop 156 units of affordable housing, which opened in 2016.
 Future development of the remaining 7 acres will include mixed income housing, commercial space and other community resources.

 When will the 303 ArtWay be built?

-The money for the implementation of the 303 will come from many sources: from other nonprofits, philanthropic organizations, city/state/federal funding, and private donations.
+Funding for the implementation of 303 ArtWay will primarily come from philanthropic organizations, city/state/federal funding and private donations.